An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Introduction

-This work is a part of our multi-cycle observational program using the Russian 6-m BTA telescope to study the vertical structure of edge-on galaxies in various environments \citep[see][]{Kasparova16}. \citet{White1999} placed \N7572 in the poor cluster WBL\,703 at $z\approx0.044$.
-However, at the same redshift ($z=0.040$) at a projected distance of $25$~arcmin~$\approx1.3$~Mpc there is a non-virialized cluster Abell\,2572 with two bright merging X-ray cores.
-Hence, this galaxy lives in a fairly dense environment, which can certainly affect its evolution. {We adopt $D=178$~Mpc as a distance to \N7572 (same as a cosmology corrected luminosity distance to Abell\,2572 from NED)}.
+This work is a part of our multicycle observational program using the Russian 6-m BTA telescope to study the vertical structure of edge-on galaxies in various environments \citep[see][]{Kasparova16}. \citet{White1999} placed \N7572 in the poor cluster WBL\,703 at $z\approx0.044$.
+However, at the same redshift ($z=0.040$) at a projected distance of $25$~arcmin~$\approx1.3$~Mpc there is the non-virialized cluster Abell\,2572 with two bright merging X-ray cores.
+Hence, this galaxy lives in a fairly dense environment, which can certainly affect its evolution.
+We adopt $D=178$~Mpc as a luminosity distance and $D=165$~Mpc as an angular-size distance to \N7572 (the same as the cosmology-corrected luminosity distance to Abell\,2572 from NED).
 This corresponds to a spatial scale of $\approx 0.8$~kpc~arcsec$^{-1}$ and a distance modulus $m-M=36.25$~mag.

-{Decades ago \citet{Burstein79} and \citet{Tsikoudi1979} discovered the existence of thick disks during their studies of lenticular galaxies.
-Years later, two co-planar subsystems with drastically different dynamical and stellar population properties were identified in the Milky Way \citep{GilmoreReid1983,Majewski1993, Fuhrmann98, Prochaska2000}.} With the increase of a vertical distance from the mid-plane, the volume density of young metal-rich stars quickly abates and the stellar population becomes dominated by old and metal-poor $\alpha$-enhanced stars \citep[see e.g.,][]{Bland-Hawthorn2016}.
+Decades ago \citet{Burstein79} and \citet{Tsikoudi1979} discovered the existence of thick discs during their studies of lenticular galaxies.
+Years later, two coplanar subsystems with drastically different dynamical and stellar population properties were identified in the Milky Way \citep{GilmoreReid1983,Majewski1993, Fuhrmann98, Prochaska2000}.
+With the increase of a vertical distance from the mid-plane, the volume density of young metal-rich stars quickly abates and the stellar population becomes dominated by old and metal-poor $\alpha$-enhanced stars \citep[see e.g.,][]{Bland-Hawthorn2016}.
 This phenomenon was attributed to different conditions of formation and/or evolution of the two populations, which were named thin and thick discs \citep{Haywood2013}.
 Additional evidences in favour of the different origin of the two disc components in the MW were provided by the modern wide-field imaging and spectroscopic surveys \textit{Gaia} \citep{Gaia2016} and APOGEE \citep{APOGEE2017}.
-In particular, \citet{Mackereth2019} demonstrated the very different age -- velocity dispersion relations (AVRs) and shapes of the $\sigma_z/\sigma_R$ distributions for stellar populations with low and high [$\alpha$/Fe], corresponding to the thin and thick discs, respectively.
-However, in external galaxies there is a lack of spectral and photometric data with sufficient quality to clearly separate the stellar population properties of thin and thick discs.
+In particular, \citet{Mackereth2019} demonstrated the very different age--velocity dispersion relations (AVRs) and shapes of the $\sigma_z/\sigma_R$ distributions for stellar populations with low and high [$\alpha$/Fe], corresponding to the thin and thick discs, respectively.
+However, there are only a few external galaxies having spectral and photometric data with sufficient quality to clearly separate the stellar population properties of thin and thick discs.